 Sore Muscle Massage Blend

-Blend the following essential oils:
+Blend the following essential oils to relieve sore muscles:

 • 6 drops cinnamon bark